 High schools on a 4x4 block schedule may plan a second back-to-school night.
-Employees who volunteer to attend shall be compensation for three (3) hours at their hourly rate.
+Employees who volunteer to attend shall be compensated for three (3) hours at their hourly rate.

-Should the employee and principal fail to reach agreement by January 31st, the matter shall proceed to the Area Superintendent for final determination.
-The Area Superintendent's decision is exempt from all provisions of Article Thirty-Four.
+Should the employee and principal fail to reach agreement by January 31st, the matter shall proceed to the Chief School Performance & Accountability Officer for final determination.
+The Chief School Performance & Accountability Officer's decision is exempt from all provisions of Article Thirty-Four.

-- M. Secretarial Services and Clerical Support: Secretarial services shall be available to elementary Guidance Counselors, ESE Specialists and Media Specialists to perform routine clerical duties (i.e. typing and filing) during periods where workloads are high and to the extent possible as determined by the principal.
+- M. Secretarial Services and Clerical Support: Secretarial services shall be available to elementary School Counselors, ESE Specialists and Media Specialists to perform routine clerical duties (i.e. typing and filing) during periods where workloads are high and to the extent possible as determined by the principal.
 When media specialists are assigned classes to instruct, their non-instructional workload shall be modified to accommodate these additional instructional responsibilities. - N. Trade Organization Membership: The vocational career and technical department chairperson shall offer input with his/her principal on school/individual membership to the employees trade organization in each vocational career and technical area.
 The principal shall make the final decision and the school shall assume all costs for membership fees. - O. Electronic Grade Books: The electronic grade book will be used in lieu of the traditional paper grade book when functionally possible at the work location.